Search the Health Library

 - Keep a healthy weight.
 Find out from your doctor where you fall on the body-mass index (BMI), which calculates whether you’re the right weight for your height.
 Aim for a BMI below 25.
 Where your weight is located matters, too.
 So measure your waist—you want to stay below the target of 40 inches (men) or 35 inches (women).

-- Continue to comply with medical advice for overall health.
+- Continue to adhere to medical advice for overall health.
 It’s important to work with your doctor to assess your overall risk of metabolic syndrome and related heart problems, says Ndumele.
-Get key markers (such as blood pressure, cholesterol, triglycerides and blood sugar) checked as recommended by your doctor.
+Get key markers (such as blood pressure, cholesterol, and blood sugar) checked as recommended by your doctor.
 If you’ve been prescribed medication for high blood pressure, high cholesterol or insulin resistance, be sure to take it as directed.

 Diagnosis & Treatment +